lromeraj/isbd-emu/README.md

 ```
 - If you don't specify a destination address with `--mo-smtp-to`, emails will be sent to the email used for identification (to you).
 In other words, by default `--mo-smtp-to` equals to `--mo-smtp-user`.

-- If you want to use Google's Gmail SMTP service refer to [this section](#generating-google-application-passwords-for-smtp).
+- If you want to use Gmail's SMTP service refer to [this section](#generating-google-application-passwords-for-smtp).

 If you want to use the _MO_ transport as _TCP_, you'll need a running instance of [Iridium Direct IP compatible server](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-server).
 The required option to enable _TCP_ transport is `--mo-tcp-host`, the port is `10801` by default.
 For example:
 ``` bash